misev/arw_compressor/README.md

 INSTALLATION

 First, compile the C stuff:
- $ gcc -o arw_encode arw_encode.c
+ $ gcc -O3 -march=native -o arw_encode arw_encode.c
- $ gcc -o dcraw_hack dcraw.c -lm
+ $ gcc -O3 -march=native -o dcraw_hack dcraw.c -lm

-Then, ensure that you have flif (http://flif.info/) and the binaries above in your $PATH.
+Then, ensure that you have JPEG XL (https://jpeg.org/jpegxl/) and the binaries above in your $PATH.
 You'll also need ImageMagick's convert, as well as some standard tools like sha256sum and tar (see *.sh for details).